* This is the Professional Version. *

 For children with recurrent episodes, exacerbations typically do not require testing unless there are signs of respiratory distress.
 Tests such as swallowing studies, contrast esophagram, CT, or bronchoscopy may be helpful for the few children with frequent or severe exacerbations or symptoms who do not respond to bronchodilators or other asthma drugs.

 Children who are unlikely to develop persistent asthma, such as children who do not have atopy or a family history of atopy or asthma, and whose wheezing episodes are relatively mild and infrequent can usually be managed with only intermittent inhaled bronchodilators used as needed.
-Most young children with more frequent and/or severe wheezing episodes benefit from maintenance therapy with bronchodilators and anti-inflammatory drugs as used for asthma (see Asthma : Treatment).
+Most young children with more frequent and/or severe wheezing episodes benefit from maintenance therapy with bronchodilators and anti-inflammatory drugs as used for asthma (see page Asthma : Treatment).
 However, although chronic use of a leukotriene modifier or low-dose inhaled corticosteroid decreases the severity and frequency of wheezing episodes, it does not alter the natural history of the disorder.

 Was This Page Helpful?